Pucklechurch: Roads and rail

 The nearby primary roads include the Avon Ring Road (A4174) and the M4 which connects the area with other large settlements including Swindon, Reading and London.
 Bristol Parkway is the closest major railway station which offers routes to London, Cardiff, Birmingham, Glasgow and SW England.
 There are many roads and public rights of way that criss-cross the parish, including a national cycle route and the Community Forest Path.
-The M4 is a significant feature but there is no direct access either to or from it.
+The M4 motorway is a significant feature but there is no direct access either to or from it.
 The B4465 runs from the Avon Ring Road (A4174) to the centre of the village of Pucklechurch and then turns north towards Westerleigh.
 The Abson Road runs south from the centre and provides access to the A420 at Wick.
 The Feltham Road runs eastwards through Dyrham and Hinton to the A46 and provides access to M4 J18.

 Active travel

 A shared use path runs alongside the B4465 road which links Pucklechurch to the A4174 and onward to Emersons Green.
 It was completed in June 2024.